 LAYING THE GROUNDWORK

 Growing up in Manchester in the 1970s, Matthew’s passion for colour, aesthetics and design was catalysed by his Mother.
 Her refined taste and discerning purchases were defined by a set of principles that Matthew cites to this day in his work.
-Intelligent use of colour, pattern and optimism informed not only his Mother’s wardrobe but his childhood home.
+Intelligent use of colour, pattern and optimism informed not only his Mother’s wardrobe but also his childhood home.
 “The pride my Mother took in the way she dressed herself and her home has illuminated to me the potency of the joy of design.
 Putting an outfit or a room together that brings a smile to your face and the faces of others is the objective in any project I undertake.”
 His education and passion for design bubbled to a head in 1994 when he graduated from Central Saint Martins with a BA Hons 2:1 in Fashion and Textile Design.

 MAKING A NAME

 Just two years after graduating, Matthew founded a partnership company with Joseph Velosa in September 1996.
-The company was based out of a flat on the Gray’s Inn Road, London WC1.
+The company was based out of a flat on the Gray’s Inn Road, London, WC1.
 By December 1996, the label was stocked in Browns London and Barneys New York and was given a one-page Spy feature in UK Vogue’s January 1997 issue.

 The mid-1990s involved exciting projects with Dame Zandra Rhodes, Marni underneath Lucinda Chambers and Monsoon, including the creation of dance costumes for Studio Wayne McGregor, which set the tone for Matthew’s debut collection, Electric Angels.
 The collection debuted at London Fashion Week in September 1997, showing just eleven vibrantly colourful looks worn by models including Kate Moss, Helena Christensen and Jade Jagger.
 Electric Angels made a huge impact on the fashion world, offering a taster of what was to come in the years to follow.

-To celebrate the brand’s 5th anniversary, prestigious photographer and filmmaker, Rankin shot a series of photographs featuring celebrities such as Gwyneth Paltrow, Kirsten Dunst and Kelis wearing Matthew’s sought-after silhouettes.
+To celebrate the brand’s 5th anniversary, prestigious photographer and filmmaker, Rankin, shot a series of photographs featuring celebrities such as Gwyneth Paltrow, Kirsten Dunst and Kelis wearing Matthew’s sought-after silhouettes.
 These photographs were exhibited in a converted gallery space in West London in September 2002.
-The image of Jade Jagger was on the cover of Tatler magazine, October 2002 .
+The image of Jade Jagger was on the cover of Tatler magazine, October 2002.

 Not long after the 5-year milestone, Matthew received two successive nominations for Designer of the Year at the British Fashion Awards in 1999 and 2000.
 In 2004, he was also awarded ELLE Magazine’s Designer of the Year Award.
 The following year, Matthew was awarded the Moët and Chandon Fashion Tribute award.
-The award ceremony was attended by, amongst others, Sienna Miller, Keira Knightley, Jade Jagger and Helena Christensen and featured a catwalk show of the company’s archive collection.
+The award ceremony was attended by Sienna Miller, Keira Knightley, Jade Jagger and Helena Christensen and featured a catwalk show of the company’s archive collection.

-In November 2008, Matthew went to receive the Red Carpet Designer of the Year Award at the British Fashion Awards.
+In November 2008, Matthew went on to receive the Red Carpet Designer of the Year Award at the British Fashion Awards.

 COLLABORATION AND DIVERSIFICATION

 In June 2003 the Matthew Williamson brand collaborated with The Rug Company on a collection of four rugs using prints from the ready-to-wear collections.
-The collections were sold at renowned stockists worldwide.
+The collections were sold to renowned stockists worldwide.
 Starting in September 2003, the company began collaborating with Coca-Cola on applying Matthew Williamson prints onto the iconic glass bottles.
 The brand went on to work with Smythson, Bulgari and Swarovski, amongst others, to bring the Matthew Williamson aesthetic to different product categories in the luxury sector.

 BRICKS AND MORTAR